Onyx-Protocol/Onyx/docs/1.3/txvm.md

 Pops an integer `stackid` from the data stack, representing a [stack identifier](#stack-identifier), and pops another integer `i` from the top of the data stack.
 Looks at the tuple on top of the stack identified by `stackid`, and pushes the item in its `i`th field to the top of the data stack.

 Fails if the stack identified by `stackid` is empty or does not have a tuple of at least length `i + 1` on top of it, or if `i` is negative.

-### TupleHash

-TBD: explanation of recursive TupleHash, how cost accounting works for it, how strings and int64s are encoded, etc.

 ## Boolean operations